 In 1979, the tug was acquired by the New York Dock Railway Company of New York, New York.
 Where she retained her name.

-In 1980, she was acquired by the Boston Fuel Transportation Company of East Boston, Massachusetts.
+In 1980, she was acquired by the Boston Fuel Transportation Company of East Boston, Massachusetts (a subsidiary of the Reinauer Transportation Company of Staten Island, New York.)
 Where the tug was renamed as the Hercules.

 In 2001, the tug was phased out of active service.
 And she was "laid up" at Boston Towing and Transportation's yard in East Boston, Massachusetts.